Liberty vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 9, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee has one win against the spread in five games this season.
+- Middle Tennessee has one win against the spread in five games this year.

-- This season, the Blue Raiders are winless against the spread when entering a game as an underdog of 19.5 points or more.
+- The Blue Raiders have been underdogs by 19.5 points or more one time this season and have not covered the spread once.

-- Middle Tennessee's games this year have gone over the total in one out of four opportunities (25%).
+- Middle Tennessee's games this season have hit the over on one of four set point totals (25%).

-- Middle Tennessee is 1-0-1 against the spread and 2-1 overall in games when it records more than 14.6 points.
+- When Middle Tennessee puts up more than 14.6 points, it is 1-0-1 against the spread and 2-1 overall.

-- When Middle Tennessee picks up more than 266.4 yards, the team is 1-1-1 against the spread and 2-2 overall.
+- In games that Middle Tennessee churns out more than 266.4 yards, the team is 1-1-1 against the spread and 2-2 overall.

-- This year the Blue Raiders have turned the ball over five times, two more than the Flames' takeaways (3).
+- This season the Blue Raiders have turned the ball over five times, two more than the Flames' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.